 …

-The EMLSR Padding Delay subfield indicates the minimum MAC padding duration of the Padding field of the initial Control frame requested by the non-AP MLD as defined in 35.3.17 (Enhanced multi-link single radio operation).
+The EMLSR Padding Delay subfield indicates the minimum MAC padding duration (#16679)of the initial Control frame requested by the non-AP MLD as defined in (#16679)35.5.2.2.3 (Padding for a triggering frame).
 When the EMLSR Padding Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Padding Delay subfield is reserved.
 The EMLSR Padding Delay subfield includes 3 bits and is set as defined in Table 9-401e (Encoding of the EMLSR Padding Delay subfield).